Close

 Below are some of the important Kansas personal injury laws that will help you better understand the legal framework for your injury or wrongful death claims.

-In Kansas, the statute of limitations for personal injury cases is two years.
+In Kansas, the statute of limitations for all types of personal injury cases is two years.
 This means that a person must file a lawsuit within two years from the date of the injury or from the date the injury was discovered.
 If the lawsuit is not filed within this two-year period, the person may lose the right to pursue legal action.
 But don’t rely on what you read online and assuming that is the statute of limitations for your case.
-Your deadline to provide file a lawsuit or provide notice of an intention to file a lawsuit can vary depending on the specific circumstances of the case and the type of injury.
+Your deadline to file a lawsuit or provide notice of an intention to file a lawsuit can vary depending on the specific circumstances of the case and the type of injury.
+Kan.
+Stat.
+Sec.
+60-513.

 Kansas Sex Abuse Statute of Limitations